godotengine/godot-docs/classes/class_generic6dofjoint.rst

 Description
 -----------

-The first 3 DOF axes are linear axes, which represent translation of Bodies, and the latter 3 DOF axes represent the angular motion.
+The first 3 dof axes are linear axes, which represent translation of Bodies, and the latter 3 dof axes represent the angular motion.
 Each axis can be either locked, or limited.